Changeset

 preConditions

 Preconditions required to execute the changelog.
-Must be passed before the changeset is run.
-It is typically used for doing a data sanity check before doing something unrecoverable such as a dropTable.
+If global, must be passed before the changeset is run.
+Preconditions are typically used for doing a data sanity check before doing something unrecoverable such as a dropTable.
 Since 1.7

 rollback Specifies SQL statements or Change Type tags that describe how to rollback the changeset.
 For more information, see Liquibase Rollback Workflow and Automatic and Custom Rollbacks.